 Jackfruit is a good source of vitamin C, potassium, dietary fiber, and other important vitamins and minerals.

-Also, research suggests that compounds in the flesh, seeds, and other parts of the plant may have the potential to treat or prevent a number of health conditions.
+Also, research suggests that compounds in the flesh, seeds, and other parts of the plant may potentially treat or prevent several health conditions.

 Jackfruit is a popular meat substitute.
 When cooked, the unripe flesh has a texture similar to chicken or pulled pork.